 Current AOT limitations

 - AOT initial release in JDK 9 is provided for experimental-only use and is restricted to Linux x64 systems running 64-bit Java with either Parallel or G1 GC.

 - AOT compilation must be executed on the same system or a system with the same configuration on which AOT code will be used by Java application.

-- May not compile java code which uses dynamically generated classes and bytecode (lambda expressions, invoke dynamic).
+- May not compile Java code which uses dynamically generated classes and bytecode (lambda expressions, invoke dynamic).
 Any code which is not AOT compiled will be handled in the usual way during runtime execution: first run in Interpreter and then compiled by JIT compiler.

 These limitations may be addressed in future releases.